aiforged/docs/docs/services/extract-and-verify/google-invoices.md

 No custom training is required; the service utilizes robust, internal pre-built invoice models for fast and accurate extraction from invoice documents.

-{% hint style="info" %}
+!!! info
     This service is ideal for automating invoice data entry, streamlining financial reconciliation, and improving the accuracy and speed of business workflows that rely on invoice processing.
-{% endhint %}

 ***